 ¡Hola!
 I'm Shaizeen Aga.

-I am a Technical Lead and Senior Member of Technical Staff at AMD Research where I lead research on application-driven design of accelerators and future architectures.
-More generally, my research interests include processor architectures, memory subsystems and security with a specific interest in near-memory accelerators.
+I am a Technical Lead and Principal Member of Technical Staff at AMD Research where I lead a team of fantastic researchers focused on application-driven processor architecture design.
+More generally, my research interests include processor architectures, memory subsystems and security with a specific interest in architectures for Machine Learning and near-memory accelerators.

 I received my M.S.
 (2013) and Ph.D.
 (2017) from the University of Michigan, Ann Arbor where I worked on several exciting topics including in-place computing in processor caches, building secure architectures at low cost, realizing intuitive memory models efficiently and improving performance of multi-core runtimes.

-My work has been published at several top-tier computer architecture venues (ISCA, MICRO, HPCA) and also at high-performance computing venues (SC).
+My work has been published at several top-tier computer architecture venues (ISCA, MICRO, HPCA, ASPLOS) and also at high-performance computing venues (SC).
 My research has won several awards at and across institutional level and I was an invited participant in Rising Stars in EECS, 2017 workshop.
-I am also a (co-)inventor on over thirty (granted and pending) US patent applications.
+I am also a (co-)inventor on over fifty (granted and pending) US patent applications.

 Academic Research Projects